Now, let us see what makes up a communication system. A very basic components are

 MOBILE NETWORKS

-mobile network is a radio network distributed over huge land areas.
+A mobile network is a radio network distributed over huge land areas.
 Terminal devices or mobile phones can move around in this land areas and still communicate.

 In order to support communication between subscribers we need a pair of RF channels per active call.
 1 Channel requires atleast two frequencies, one for forward link and one for reverse link.